huskcasaca/effortless/README.md

 - **Item Randomize**: Randomizes the placement of blocks and entities.

 ### Build Patterns
 - Build patterns are containers of build transformers.
-You can combine different build patterns to create complex shapes.
+You can combine different build transformers to create complex shapes.
 There are currently 9 presets of build patterns.

 ### Replace Modes